Manipulating Content: The SlingPostServlet

 Example: To set the property text from a form element supplied_text, you might use the following form:

-To prevent storing the additional paramaters in the repository you might want to use the prefixing mechanism as shown in the example above, where the @ValueFrom parameter is prefixed and thus the supplied_text parameter is not used for property setting.
+To prevent storing the additional parameters in the repository you might want to use the prefixing mechanism as shown in the example above, where the @ValueFrom parameter is prefixed and thus the supplied_text parameter is not used for property setting.

 The @ValueFrom suffixed parameter is assumed to be single-valued.
 If the parameter has multiple values it is ignored completely.